 Set up your own desert camp

-Take your own transport
+Take your own transport in Botswana

-Spot more than just the Big 5
+Spot more than just the Big 5 in Botswana

-Although the Big 5 is famous for a reason, it’s not the only thing that makes Botswana special.
+Although the Big 5 in Africa is famous for a reason, it’s not the only thing that makes Botswana special.
 The plains are home to the endangered African wild dogs, hippopotamuses, white rhino species, and impressive numbers of birds of prey.

 It also has one of the largest populations of African elephants.
 A Botswana elephant safari is one of the highlights of a Botswana vacation.

 To Conclude Botswana Tours and Safaris

-You’ll come across a magnitude of Botswana safaris and tours to satisfy your sense of adventure.
+You’ll come across a magnitude of the best Botswana safaris and tours to satisfy your sense of adventure.
 Many tours are all-inclusive and possess a level of expertise, providing you with phenomenal safari experiences.
 A great Botswana holiday includes it all!